-The Vigil of the Epiphany is a semi-double rite and its liturgical colour is white.
+The Vigil of the Epiphany is of semi-double rite and its liturgical colour (from Mattins) is white.
 In the Tridentine Missal, and its reformed editions until 1956, the Vigil of the Epiphany takes the place of the Office of the Sunday which occurs between the 1st to 5th January and has all the privileges of a Sunday.
 Pre-Trent praxis sees a differentiation between the second Sunday after the Nativity of the LORD and the Vigil.
 The liturgical rank of the Comities Christi Octave Days meant the Sunday was perpetually outranked and had to be resumed on the 5th January.
-When January 5th is a Sunday the Creed is sung.
+When January 5th falls on a Sunday the Creed is sung at Mass.

 At the Hours the antiphons of Lauds are sung in sequence in the usual order.
 At Prime (Pss.
 53, 118i, 118ii) the preces are omitted and the lectio brevis is Itaque jam non est servus.
 The hymns of the Little Hours are sung with the Doxology and melody in honour of the Incarnation.

-At Mass, sung after Terce, the Gloria is sung, the second collect is of St. Telesphorus, the third collect of the BVM, Deus, qui salutis.
-The preface is of the Nativity.
+At Mass, sung after Terce, the Gloria is sung, the second collect of the BVM, Deus, qui salutis, the third collect Ecclesiae or pro papa.
+The Creed is sung and the preface is of the Nativity.

 Vespers are first Vespers of the great feast of the Epiphany.
 The antiphons Ante luciferum genitus etc are sung with the psalms from the First Vespers of the Common of Apostles (Pss.
 109, 110, 111, 112 & 116).
 The chapter, Surge, illuminare, Jerusalem is from Isaiah, the Office hymn Hostis Herodes impie.
 For the feast and its octave a Doxology in honour of the LORD's manifestation is sung at all hymns of Iambic metre: Gloria tibi Dominic, Qui apparuisti hodie, Cum Patre, et Sancto Spiritu, In sempiterna saecula.
 The rest of the Office is proper.
 At Compline Te lucis is sung with the Doxology and tone of the feast.